intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Howto/how_to_use_benchmark_tool.md

 benchmark-chronos --inference_framework onnx -l 96 -o 720
 ```

-When benchmark tool is run with `--ipex` enabled, then intel-extension-for-pytorch is used as accelerator for trainer.
+When benchmark tool is run with `--ipex` enabled, intel-extension-for-pytorch will be used as accelerator for trainer.

 If want to use quantized model to predict, just run the benchmark tool with `--quantize` enabled and the quantize framework can be specified by `--quantize_type`.
 The parameter`--quantize_type` need to be set as pytorch_ipex when users want to use pytorch_ipex as quantize type.
 Otherwise, the defaut quantize type will be selected according to `--inference_framework`.
 If pytorch is the inference framework, then pytorch_fx will be the default.
 If users choose ONNXRuntime as inference framework, onnxrt_qlinearops will be quantize type.
 And if OpenVINO is chosen, the openvino quantize type will be selected.
 ```bash